 *This was originally posted May 25, 2022*

-Last week, the Western Hockey League conducted its two drafts.
-The US Priority Draft took place on Wednesday and the Prospects Draft happened Thursday.
-Between the two, the Americans brought in 13 new prospects to the organization.
-In total, the Americans added four defensemen, seven forwards, and two goaltenders.
+The Western Hockey League conducted two drafts just last week, with the US Priority Draft taking place on Wednesday and the Prospects Draft on Thursday.
+Between the two, the Spokane Chiefs added 15 prospects to the organization.
 Here’s how they look by the numbers.

 US Priority Draft

 The first of the two US picks, Landon Hafele spent his season with Team Alaska.
 With the 14U AAA team, he picked up 10 goals and 10 assists in 15 games, while with the 13U AAA team he found six goals and three assists in six games.
 He also competed in the 2022 Chipotle-USA Hockey National Championships with the Green Bay Gamblers 14U team.
 In the tournament, Hafele picked up three goals and four assists in his five games in the tournament.
 Listed at 5-foot-10 and 163-pounds, the Chiefs scouting reports have called him “…a forward with dynamic skill and a high work ethic on and off the ice.”

 Spokane also selected 6-foot tall, 165-pound goaltender Ryan Denes.
 In 35 games with one Mount St. Charles Academy 14U AAA, Denes posted a 2.40 GAA and a .910 SV%.
 In a different league with a Mount St. Charles Academy team, Denes appeared in eight games, finishing with a 2.85 GAA and a .911 SV%.
 Like Hafele, the netminder participated in the 2022 Chipotle-USA Hockey National Championships however, Denes attended with the Rhode Island Saints.
 In his three games, the 15-year-old posted a 3.33 GAA and a .839 SV%.